baotran01/Realtime-Chat-Application-Project/README.md

 ## 🎉 Acknowledgement <a name = "acknowledgement"></a>
-- Hat tip to : Javascript Mastery for Socket.io tutorial
+- Hat tip to : Javascript Mastery for Socket.io tutorial.